 Baptism at St. Albright’s

 Baptism or Christening is a sacrament – that is to say a visible sign of God’s love.
 It is all about beginning a new life as a follower of Jesus Christ.
 It marks a new start and involves a decision to follow Jesus Christ within the family of the church.
-Jesus was himself baptized as the sign of a new beginning in his life, and you can read about that at the start of Mark’s Gospel in the New Testament.
+Jesus was Himself baptised as the sign of a new beginning in his life, and you can read about that at the start of Mark’s Gospel in the New Testament.
 Baptism became the sign of the start of the Christian life from the very earliest days of the church.

 Your child’s baptism

 We are delighted that you are thinking of baptism for your child.
-He or she is precious to you and precious to God – as is all humankind and the whole of his creation.
+He or she is precious to you and precious to God – as is all humankind and the whole of His creation.
 At baptism you and the godparents promise to raise your child to know that God loves them, and to help them to follow Jesus as a member of the church.

 Babies and young children cannot make those promises themselves so that is why the parents and godparents do so on their behalf.
 You may feel that children should make their own decisions, and of course one day they will.
 In the meantime, however, you probably make decisions for your children every day – feeding, clothing, education to name but a few.
-In the same way, choosing to have them baptized shows that you want them to have a spiritual upbringing as they grow up as part of the Christian family, the church.
+In the same way, choosing to have them baptised shows that you want them to have a spiritual upbringing as they grow up as part of the Christian family, the church.
 Later they will be able to declare their faith for themselves at a confirmation service.
 If you would like to talk about this some more just ask the Priest in Charge.

-Who can baptized?
+Who can baptised?

 How do I start?

 You should give some thought to who you would like to act as godparents.
 Normally there are three for each child, but you can have as many as you like.
-As already mentioned, they need to be baptized and willing to take on the responsibility of ensuring that your child is brought up to know about and to follow Jesus.
+As already mentioned, they need to be baptised and willing to take on the responsibility of ensuring that your child is brought up to know about and to follow Jesus.

-At St. Albright’s we like you come to at least one of our regular Sunday morning services before the baptism so that you can begin to help your child on his or her Christian journey.
+At St Albright’s we like you come to at least one of our regular Sunday morning services before the baptism so that you can begin to help your child on his or her Christian journey.
 The first Sunday in the month is a family communion service which is particularly suited to children, being more informal and relaxed.